-In the second phase of the 2045 process, public and stakeholder involvement helped to determine a system of goals and performance measures to evaluate projects.
+In the second phase of the 2045 process, public and stakeholder involvement helped to determine a system of goals and performance measures to evaluate projects for the Constrained Long Range Plan (CLRP).
 Engagement tools included online surveys and public intercept strategies.